 These managerial skills develop over time, nurtured by a little classroom training, preferably with practice in the form of role-play, supplemented by reading, mentorship and lots of hands-on experience.

-Decide what’s needed
+Decide what’s needed in your leadership training efforts

 Before implementing any sort of leadership development program, you must first decide on the skills your organization is currently missing and will need in the future.
-These skills must be shaped by your company’s near-term and long-term goals.
+These skills should be shaped by your company’s near-term and long-term goals.

 Do a few of your in-house customer service reps need to learn the art of outside sales and contract negotiations?
 Does your marketing manager show promise in developing strategic communication plans but needs coaching to fully understand the company’s market position?

-Your training should align with these goals.
+Your leadership training should align with these goals.

 View leadership development as a process rather than a one-time event.
 After all, your customer service reps are going to have to go on several sales calls with your top salespeople to absorb and learn before they’re ready to fly solo.